AGRICULTURAL COMMODITIES DERIVATIVES MARKETS

 Learning outcomes of the course unit

-• Market mechanics and regulation of Commodities Exchanges;
+• origin, mechanics and regulation of the Commodity Exchange;

 Course contents summary

-In the agri-food systems of developed countries, the financial derivatives, which have as their underlying agricultural products, have greatly increased their importance, not only because now regulate the formation of the prices of raw materials and food products, but also because they are an invaluable tool for the management of the price risk.
+In the agro-food systems of developed countries, agricultural commodity derivatives have increased in importance, because they regulate the formation of commodity prices, and also because they are a unique tool for the management of price risk.

-The teacher will illustrate the meaning of the most common terms involved in the financial markets of food commodities (communication skills).
+The meanings of common terms used in the financial markets of food commodities will also be presented.

-The ability to apply knowledge will be assessed during some applications and the development of an hedging project to be carried out and discussed in the classroom with colleagues (applying knowledge).
-On these occasions it will be possible to ascertain the confidence in personal judgment and the ability to communicate with appropriate technical language.
+The ability to apply knowledge will be assessed with exercises and the projects carried out and discussed in the classroom with colleagues and with the teacher.
+These activities improve independence of judgment and the ability to communicate with appropriate technical language.

 Assessment methods and criteria

 The assessment of students who attend a high proportion of the course is through an oral exam in which they discuss the results of the project and the whole process of its development.
 Knowledge and understanding will be assessed with questions focusing on the most important points covered during the lectures.

 The factors that will be taken into account to determine the final score are as follows:

 Compliance with deadlines for completion of the phases of the project 20%